3qilabs/awetestlib/README.md

 ----------
+**Temporary but necessary (13may2013)**

+In the command window:

+	gem install nokogiri -v 1.5.9 --no-ri --no-rdoc

+Then

+	gem install mini_magick -v 3.5.0 --no-ri --no-rdoc

-**Then**, in a terminal or command prompt, install the awetestlib gem:
+**Then**, in the command window, install the awetestlib gem.

-    gem install awetestlib --no-ri --no-rdoc

 Note: This could take up to 5 minutes for first time installs.
 You may need to use 'sudo' on OSX

+    gem install awetestlib --no-ri --no-rdoc

 **Then** run the following command and verify the step

     awetestlib regression_setup

 ### Usage